 Try switching the language, and you should see at least some of the words and phrases on the page you are viewing translated to the selected language.

-For example, here’s what the Admin area home page looks like after switching the language of the interface to German.
-Note the language code “DE” in the language selector:
+For example, here's what the Admin area home page looks like after switching the interface's language to German.
+Note the language code "DE" in the language selector:

-Despite that the page displays using the German translation, it still contains a lot of English words.
-This happens, because pieces of text in X-Cart like names of UI sections, various notes, comments, and error messages are all stored as text labels.
-A text label has a name by which it can be referenced from a template or program code, and one or more translations.
+Despite that the page displays using the German translation, it still contains many English words.
+That happens because pieces of text in X-Cart, like names of UI sections, various notes, comments, and error messages, are all stored as text labels.
+A text label has a name to reference from a template or program code.
 A translation is a value of the label defined for a specific language.
-When there is a need to display a piece of text on a page, X-Cart selects a respective text label from the database and determines which of its translations need to display based on the language that is currently selected for viewing the page.
-If for some reason, the value of the label for the selected language is missing, X-Cart displays the label value for the default language (English).
-If the label value for the default language is missing as well, the label name displays instead.
+When there is a need to display a piece of text on a page, X-Cart selects a respective text label from the database and determines which of its translations need to show based on the language currently selected for viewing the page.
+If, for some reason, the value of the label for the selected language is missing, X-Cart displays the label value for the default language (English).
+If the label value for the default language is also missing, the label name displays instead.

 Hence if a translation you installed is not complete (which is the case with all community translations), you can finish it by editing the respective text labels or changing the text of the chosen page directly in the store interface.